How to Know If WiFi Is Secure

 January 2026

-Every day, we hear new stories of online scams, hacked devices, suspicious links, and stolen personal data.
-Most people think these issues happen only because of weak passwords or unsafe browsing.
+Every day we hear stories of web fraud, hacked devices, malicious links and stolen identities.
+Most consumers think that all these issues only arise because of unsafe browsing or weak passwords.

 1. Check Your WiFi Encryption